Peacefield: Furnishings

 The house contains a variety of valuable furnishings and artifacts which belonged to the four generations of the family that lived there.
 Former park superintendent Wilhelmina Harris compiled a furnishings report, an inventory of all the artifacts in the house.
 Notable furnishings include John Adams' law desk and John and Abigail Adams' bed.

 Library

 The stone library is a separate structure on the Peacefield grounds.
 The library was built in 1870 by Charles Francis Adams following the wishes of his father John Quincy, who had wanted to protect his books from "accidental conflagration."
 The library contains a large variety of books belonging to various members of the family, the largest portion belonging to John Quincy Adams.
-Notable books in the library include the Mendi bible, a gift to John Quincy Adams after the Amistad case, and a Book of Mormon given to Charles Francis Adams by Joseph Smith.
+Notable books in the library include the Mendi Bible, a gift to John Quincy Adams after the Amistad case, and an early edition of the Book of Mormon given to Charles Francis Adams by Joseph Smith himself.

 The library is built out of Quincy Granite.
 The city of Quincy is historically known for granite quarries.